 Common Causes of Semi Truck Accidents

-Semi trucks drive more miles on Illinois roads every year than most passenger vehicles yet they account for a small number of traffic crashes.
-Many reasons for this have been suggested including the fact that trucks drive slower than most traffic on highways, that truckers must undergo more intense training to become licensed, and that since they drive for a living, truckers are more aware of the dangers associated with driving and therefore more mindful of safety procedures.
+Semi trucks drive more miles on Illinois roads every year than most passenger vehicles, yet they account for a small number of traffic crashes.
+Many reasons for this have been suggested including the fact that trucks drive slower than most traffic on highways, that truckers must undergo more intense training to become licensed, and that since they drive for a living truckers are more aware of the dangers associated with driving and therefore more mindful of safety procedures.
 However, our Chicago truck accident lawyers know that even though they aren't involved in as many accidents, semi trucks are involved in a large number of fatal collisions or crashes with serious injuries.
 We are experienced with seeking compensation for semi truck accident victims and can help you and your family recovery.
 Contact us today for a free consultation by calling (312) 924-7575 or by filling out our online form.Why do semi trucks get into accidents?

 - Driver Error: Driver error on the part of a trucker accounts for a significant percentage of all semi crashes.
 This category includes crashes caused by a speeding driver, a driver who fails to check a blind spot before switching lanes, and driver confusion.